-This course is comprised of four units designed to address the following big ideas from the Maryland Science Standards: how the structures of organisms can contribute to life's functions; how organisms can grow, develop and reproduce; how can individual organisms obtain and use matter and energy; how energy can move through an ecosystem; how organisms interact with other organisms in the physical environment to obtain matter and energy; how genetic variation among organisms in species can affect survival and reproduction; and how the environment can influence genetic traits in populations over multiple generations.
+This course is comprised of three units designed to address the following big ideas from the Maryland Science Standards: how structures of organisms contribute to life's functions; how organisms grow, develop and reproduce; how individual organisms obtain and use matter and energy; how energy moves through an ecosystem; how organisms interact with other organisms in the physical environment to obtain matter and energy; how genetic variation among organisms in species affects survival and reproduction; and how the environment can influence genetic traits in populations over multiple generations.
 Units are organized around a driving question.
-Within each driving question, students engage in a series of unique learning experiences that are carefully designed to immerse them in the science and engineering practices as they construct their understanding of important concepts.
-Students also have opportunities to learn and apply engineering-specific practices such as designing solutions to identified problems.
+Within each driving question, students engage in a series of learning experiences that are carefully designed to immerse them in the science and engineering practices as they construct their understanding of important concepts.
+Students also have opportunities to learn and apply engineeringspecific practices such as designing solutions to identified problems.